vinodmrhcl/microservice-starter/README.md

 ## Basic Setup

 At bare minimum, a micro-service required any of these
-- A public API
+- A web API
 - A messaging service
-- A task scheduler
+- A scheduled task/function

 To start with, let try to implement simplest of above i.e a A public API exposed as REST endpoints.